Liz-ard7/concept_backend_fanfic/design/concepts/ApplicationDesignChanges.md

 6. Even with the CSV provided to the AI, it instead tells the model to find the CSV, without actually telling it where that is located in my code.
 Thus, I shall be editing the code slightly to include my CSV parser from Assignment 3, and will be changing the getTags function to utilize that instead.
 [Line 73](../../context/design/concepts/Categorizing/implementation.md/steps/response.f39d99a0.md)

+# For assignment 4b I did not change anything within the design in the backend